cmotc/lair-manifest/README.md

         make full

 will rebuild all available packages.
+Before you distribute anything, you should make sure that the people who download those files can be assured of their integrity.
+To make signatures for all the files using $KEY, run

+        make sign

 If you have a website and a repository for your branch, then you can make a release by doing

         make release